-“All children want to get their needs met, and typically developing children usually have the ability to communicate that,” says Jenna Kuhn, a Board Certified Behavior Analyst (BCBA) with Autism Home Support Services.
+“All children want to get their needs met, and typically developing children usually have the ability to communicate that,” says Emma Rork, a Board Certified Behavior Analyst (BCBA) with Autism Home Support Services.

-That’s why a hungry, sleepy or frustrated child throws a tantrum – to let mom and dad know what he needs.
-And typically, once the need is met, the child calms down, so it’s easy for parents to dismiss these sorts of tantrums as common kid behavior.
+That’s why a hungry, sleepy or frustrated child throws a tantrum.
+Typically, once the need is met, the child calms down, so it’s easy for parents to dismiss these outbursts as common kid behavior.

 But that’s not the case for kids on the autism spectrum.
-In fact, communication delays hinder their ability to express their needs in ways their parents will understand.
-“What we would think would be a clear sign of a tantrum is not always a clear sign,” Kuhn says.
+Communication delays hinder their ability to express their needs in ways their parents understand.
+“What might seem like the obvious trigger for a tantrum might not always be the reason behind it,” Rork says.

-It can be confusing for parents, but there are some signs to look for.
-Here, Kuhn weighs in on how typical tantrums differ from an outburst from a child on the spectrum.
+It’s confusing for parents, but there are signs to look for.
+Here, Rork weighs in on how typical tantrums differ from outbursts from a child on the spectrum.

-The candy aisle at the grocery store is a mecca for kid meltdowns.
-If you deny her request for that Hershey’s bar, she’ll inevitably scream, cry and stomp until she gets it – or until you’re able to distract her with something else.
+The candy aisle at the grocery store is a mecca for kid meltdowns, especially if you deny her request for that Hershey’s bar.
+She’ll scream and stomp until she gets it – or until you’re able to distract her with something else.

-But going to the grocery store with a child on the spectrum could lead to chaos that is more complicated than just wanting candy.
-In fact, a kid with autism might not show any clear signs of what is making him upset, and once things have started to get out of control, Kuhn says, that child will have a hard time calming down.
+Grocery store trips with a child on the spectrum could lead to chaos that’s more complicated than wanting candy.
+He may not show any clear signs of what’s making him upset, and once things have started to escalate, Rork says, he will have a hard time calming down.

-“For a child with autism, it is more difficult to distract the child from having their tantrum,” Kuhn says, “because they are still trying to communicate what it is that they want or need.”
+“It may be more difficult to calm or distract the child because they are using this tantrum behavior to continue trying to communicate what they want or need.”
+Rork says.

 “In these type of situations, we may see tantrums lasting longer than usual until they are able to get their needs met,” she says.
 “For example, they may continue to cry at the mall play area until they are able to leave, cry when they are tired until they are able to nap (similar to most kids!), or have a tantrum at the store until they get the snack that they want.”